nagarjunagitaccount/micropsi/README.md

 6.Open this project In Intellij Idea
 7.build this project
-8.Run this command in the terminal to execute the testcases "mvn clean test" 9.on successfully execution you can find the report under the Output folder. ex:extentreport.html
+8.Run this command in the terminal to execute the testcases "mvn clean test" 9.on successfully execution you can find the report under Output folder. ex:extentreport.html